AakankshaKPatil/Digitide_Ass_5_Experimental-Assignment/README.md

 The goal is to demonstrate building basic RAG (Retrieval-Augmented Generation) pipelines in Python.

 **📝 Assignment Tasks**
-Simple RAG Pipeline
+1.Simple RAG Pipeline

 Build a basic Retrieval-Augmented Generation pipeline that performs Q&A over a document.

-Text Generation
+2.Text Generation

 Generate short, relevant answers to given prompts without complex sampling parameters.

-RetrievalQA with Custom Policy Document
+3.RetrievalQA with Custom Policy Document

 Load a sample company policy document and answer the question:
 "What is the refund policy?" using RetrievalQA.

-Document Loading & Splitting
+4.Document Loading & Splitting

 Load a .txt or .pdf file using LangChain's TextLoader or PyPDFLoader.